jmalarcon/MIIS/README.md

-# MIIS: A Markdown based CMS for IIS
+# MIIS: MIIS: A Markdown File-based CMS for IIS and Azure

 ![MIIS Logo](MIIS_Logo.png)

-A Markdown based CMS system for IIS by [@jm_alarcon](https://twitter.com/jm_alarcon).
+A Markdown and HTML file-based CMS system for IIS by [@jm_alarcon](https://twitter.com/jm_alarcon).

+MIIS is a perfect blend between a traditional CMS (such as Wordpress) and a Static Site Generator (such as Jekyll).
+Get the best of world worlds:

+- No backend database or special setup needed
+- No need to recompile and deploy after any change
+- Lightning-fast, without unneeded bloat

-**Your Markdown-based documentation system or web site in less than 30 seconds!**
+**Set up your Markdown-based documentation system or web site in less than 30 seconds!**

 ## System Requirements